kamn/StarBurst/README.md

 Milestones
 ----------

 This is a incomplete list

-	The current version is v0.01 and is just a prototype
+	The current version is v0.1 and is just a prototype.

 v0.1
-		-Better and smoother camera managment
+	- (Done)Better and smoother camera managment.
 v0.2
-		-JSON file loading
+	- JSON file loading
+	- Maybe create a node.js basic website(Just for easy of use) v0.3
+	- Zoom features.
+	- Pick a star and focus on star
+	- (Done)Controls
+v0.4
+	- Star Info
+	- Dynamically adding stars